GoogleChrome/workbox-microsite/src/_examples/workbox-cache-expiration/index.md

 `{{ page.module }}` {{ page.description }}

-When a maximum number of entries is given, the expiration performed using a least-recently used policy.
+When a maximum number of entries is given, the expiration is performed using a least-recently used policy.

 Responses fetched in this example are stored in a cache that imposes a